 Your custom treatment plan may include:

-Surgical treatment is generally not appropriate for minor cases unless especially painful, as it may cause the disease to worsen.
+Surgical treatment is generally not appropriate for minor cases—unless they are especially painful—since it may cause the disease to worsen.
 In more advanced cases, surgery can be highly successful.
 Surgical treatment:

 - Relieves tension of contractures

-- Removes abnormal tissue from palm and fingers
+- Removes abnormal tissue from the palm and fingers

-What can I expect the results to be after treatment?
+What can I expect the results to be after treatment for Dupuytren’s contracture?

-Although treatment can help relieve some symptoms, Dupuytren’s is a progressive disease that often recurs even after surgery.
-The good news is that many times the the disease progresses slowly, is only mildly painful, and has little to no impact on your ability to use your hands for everyday tasks.
+Although treatment can help relieve some symptoms, Dupuytren’s contracture is a progressive disease that often comes back even after surgery.
+The good news is that many times the disease progresses slowly, is only mildly painful, and has little to no impact on your ability to use your hands for everyday tasks.
 If this is your situation, you may not need treatment unless your symptoms progress.